Tables in R - Data frames and Tibbles

 Have a look at this book chapter for a full list of the differences between data frames and tibbles and the advantages of using tibbles.

-Tibbles have the same basic properties as data frames (named list of vectors)
+• Tibbles have the same basic properties as data frames

-Tibbles are a available from the tibble package.
+• Tibbles are part of the tibble package

 Create a tibble using the tibble() function: